getpingback/ping-email/readme.md

 - `port`: The port number to connect to the SMTP server (default: 25).
 - `fqdn`: The Fully Qualified Domain Name of your SMTP server.
 - `sender`: The email address used as the sender in SMTP checks.
+- `timeout`: The time in milliseconds to wait for a response from the SMTP server (default: 10000).
 - `debug`: A boolean indicating whether to enable debug mode, which logs detailed information about the verification process (default: false).

 This allows you to tailor the library to your specific requirements, ensuring compatibility with your email verification workflow.